topotecan (as hydrochloride) powder for injection vial

 Hycamtin may cause other unwanted effects that may not occur until months or years after it is given.
 These delayed effects may include a decreased ability to have children or certain types of cancer.

-Discuss these possible effects with your treating doctor.
+ese possible effects with your treating doctor.

 Like many anticancer medicines, Hycamtin may cause you to feel sick or be sick.
 You will be prescribed medicines to help prevent these side effects.